 Students must be enrolled in or have earned a master's or doctoral degree.

 Beginning Spring 2018, we will move the existing graduate certificate to a 100% online platform with the four required courses beginning every 8 weeks.
 Students will have the option to begin earning the certificate at any time.

 - TECM 5200: Digital Content Strategies for Communication Professionals

 - TECM 5280: Designing Technical Documents

 - TECM 5550: Studies in the Teaching of Technical Communication

 For complete admission information and course descriptions, visit the UNT Graduate Catalog.

 Who do I talk to?

-Please call the office at (940) 565-4458 to schedule an appointment with the Director of Graduate Studies.
+Graduate advising is by appointment only.
+Please call the office at (940) 565-4458 to schedule an appointment with Dr. Jordan Frith, Director of Graduate Studies.